Dua Lipa Looks Smoking Hot In White Crochet Bikini With Two Girlfriends On Malibu Beach

 “YOU ALL LOOK WONDERFUL,” one fan wrote.

-“HOT GIRL SUMMER YES SLAY” came from another user also opting for caps.
+“HOT GIRL SUMMER YES SLAY,” said another user, also opting for caps.

 “Fine gayls,” another fan said.